 The Rise of Freiburg

-Habsburg was also in conflict with the three unions (Zehngerichtenbund, Gotteshausbund, Graue or Obere Bund) in Graubünden.
-The Eidgenossen supported Graubünden.
-The subsequent Schwabenkrieg (1499) ended with a defeat of the emperor.
+Habsburg was also in conflict with the three leagues in Graubünden (Zehngerichtenbund, Gotteshausbund, Graue or Obere Bund).
+The Eidgenossen supported the three leagues.

 Maximilian lost the Schwabenkrieg (or Schweizer-or Engadinerkrieg) in 1499.

 The Eidgenossen were defeated by France in 1515 (Marignano), however.